Please screenshot this page and send it to info@mim-essay.com

 What Oxford Looks For

-• Clear, realistic short-term goals
+• A specific and realistic short-term goal

-• Ambitious but grounded long-term vision
+• An ambitious but credible long-term vision

 Perfect Structure to Follow